EniolaAdemola/class2-langchain/README.md

 This command runs the script and queries the CSV file using the LangChain agent.
 For example, you can ask:

-> "Which country has the highest population in Africa?"
+> "Which country has the highest GDP?"

 ## Example Output